-Interview survivors of the awful residential schools, encourage people to read Indigenous authors, share indigenous art, or report on the truth and reconciliation comission and the inquiry on missing indigenous girls and women.
+Interview survivors of the awful residential schools, encourage people to read Indigenous authors, share indigenous art, or report on the truth and reconciliation commission and the inquiry on missing indigenous girls and women.

 You could also write about Canada’s military and the role it played in the World Wars and other conflicts.
-Talk about something no one ever talks about: Canada’s role in the slave trade.
+Write about something no one ever talks about: Canada’s role in the slave trade.

 Write about light-hearted stuff